 Where to get help if you are having suicidal thoughts, and what to do if you are worried about someone else.

-Read about some of the main types of headaches, and find out when you should seek medical advice.
+Read about some of the main types of headaches, and find out when you should get medical advice.

 Hypoparathyroidism is a rare condition where the parathyroid glands, which are in the neck near the thyroid gland, produce too little parathyroid hormone.